SansKrono/loz-homebrew-vault/Trial By Wombat/Homelands/Nightleaf.md

 10. **Whispering Willows Bookstore:**

-    - **Description:** Tucked away in a corner, this store holds volumes of nighttime tales, nocturnal creatures, and the history of [[Nightleaf]].
+    - **Description:** Tucked away in a corner, this store holds volumes of nighttime tales, nocturnal creatures, and the history of Nightleaf.
     - **Specialty Items:** Legends of the lunar spirits, guides on nocturnal flora and fauna, and tales of adventures under the stars.